A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Research Purpose Categorization

-\emph{\textbf{CFASD}} \emph{(Comparison of Functions of Accessibility Service for the users with Disabilities)}: In studies with this research purpose the existing AS API (e.g., TalkBack) is used to find the best interaction method for users with disabilities.
-The ultimate purpose of these papers, which corresponds to the CFASD, is to enhance smartphone use for users with disabilities.
+\emph{\textbf{CFASD}} \emph{(Comparison of Functions of Accessibility Service for the users with Disabilities)}: In CFASD studies, AS API (e.g., TalkBack) is used to find the best interaction method for users with disabilities.
+The ultimate goal is to enhance smartphone use for users with disabilities.
 Most studies were conducted to solve the accessibility issues in smartphone utilization for visually impaired people.
-By contrast, Zhong et al. ~\cite{zhong2015enhancing} and Rodriques et al. ~\cite{rodrigues2015breaking} aimed to improve the accessibility for users with disabilities who have hand tremors or suffer from speech impairment.
+By contrast, Zhong et al.~\cite{zhong2015enhancing} and Rodriques et al.~\cite{rodrigues2015breaking} aimed to improve the accessibility for users with disabilities who have hand tremors or suffer from speech impairment.
 Table \ref{table:disabled} summarizes studies in CFASD: what is the research purpose, what functions of the AS API were used, and how usability tests were performed.

+Further, according to the classification results of the research purposes in Sections \ref{sec:categorizationIP1} and \ref{sec:categorizationIP2}, we identified which papers belong to each research theme and sub-theme by IP type in Table \ref{table:researchpurpose}.
+To summarize, this section classified research purposes with five themes and 21 sub-themes by the thematic analysis method.
+Through this classification, researchers can identify overall studies that belong to each research theme and sub-theme of existing research over the past 10 years.